 Make use of the power of free delivery.
 Free shipping is a powerful incentive for converting decision-stage prospects into customers and assisting them in placing an order with a greater average order value.

-Combining on-site messaging with product suggestions is a better approach to use this technique.
+Combining on-site messaging with product suggestions is a better approach to using this technique.
 Offering gifts at checkout is another method to persuade customers to make a purchase.
 Free samples or enhancements, such as free delivery, may boost average order value and sales income.

 Whether you realize it or not, you have a wealth of information on your subscribers.
 They leave a mark with every page they visit on your site, every link they click in your emails, and everything they put in their basket.
 You may customize visitors’ shopping experiences and obtain better conversion rates by using the information collected via cookies.
 Check out the article on behavioral targeting to learn more.

 Fortunately, e-commerce email marketing is no exception.